teletrace/teletrace/website/docs/index.md

 ![Teletrace UI](assets/demo.gif)

+To learn more, please visit our [demo GitHub project](https://github.com/teletrace/opentelemetry-demo) and try open telemetry demo on your own machine.

 ## Why Teletrace?

 Teletrace provides a comprehensive view of distributed systems and can help identify root cause of exceptions in real-time,